blackboxnlp/2019/index.md

 - Scaling up neural network analysis techniques developed in the connectionist literature in the 1990s (Elman, 1991);
-- Testing whether interpretable information can be decoded from intermediate representations (e.g., Adi et al.,  2017; Chrupa?a et al., 2017; Hupkes et al., 2017);
+- Testing whether interpretable information can be decoded from intermediate representations (e.g., Adi et al.,  2017; Chrupala et al., 2017; Hupkes et al., 2017);
 - Translating insights on neural networks interpretation from the vision domain (e.g., Zeiler & Fergus, 2014) to language;